-The U.S. is in the throes of a devastating epidemic of opioid addiction and overdose — some 130 people die in this country every day from opioids, says the National Institute on Drug Abuse.
-With a total economic cost of more than $78 billion a year, academic and industry organizations are harnessing AI to develop new tools that can help alleviate this national crisis.
-This session will discuss some of the AI-based strategies that academic and industry teams are leveraging to help clinical and public health officials better predict, identify, and treat opioid addiction, as well as some of the concerns around data privacy.
+The U.S. is in the throes of a devastating epidemic of opioid addiction and overdose — some 130 people die nationally every day from opioids, says the National Institute on Drug Abuse.
+With a total economic cost of more than $78 billion a year, AI is being harnessed to develop new tools that can help alleviate this national crisis.
+This session will discuss AI-based strategies that academic and industry teams are leveraging to help clinical and public health officials better predict, identify, and treat opioid addiction, and also data privacy concerns.

 Moderator: Thomas Sequist, MD, Chief Quality & Safety Officer, PHS

 Sarah Wakeman, MD, Medical Director, Substance Use Disorder Initiative, MGH; Assistant Professor, Medicine, HMS

 Scott Weiner, MD, Director, Brigham Comprehensive Opioid Response and Education (B-CORE) Program, BH; Assistant Professor, HMS

 Community hospitals are the largest sources of patient care in the U.S. As such, they represent a frontier in the transformation of health care.
 How are these organizations using AI and digital technologies to drive transformation?
 What are the distinctions from academic medical centers?
 This session will address these and other topics that impact community hospitals.